yugabyte/ybm-cli/docs/ybm_cluster_node_start.md

-## ybm cluster node
+## ybm cluster node start

-Manage nodes for a cluster
+start a cluster node

 ### Synopsis

-Manage nodes for a cluster
+start a cluster node

 ```
-ybm cluster node [flags]
+ybm cluster node start [flags]
 ```

 ### Options

 ```
-  -c, --cluster-name string   [REQUIRED] The name of the cluster.
+      --cluster-name string   [REQUIRED] The name of the cluster to get details.
-  -h, --help                  help for node
+  -h, --help                  help for start
+      --node-name string      [REQUIRED] The name of the node to stop.
 ```

 ### Options inherited from parent commands